Species: Skakdi of Jungle

 Abilities: As a Ferrichor, Caminus has increased strength and dexterity when manipulating earth, stone, or metal; if killed, he can be resurrected as long as his mask remains intact; he can see in complete darkness.
-Caminus is a skilled blacksmith, and can create new Ferrichor bodies in his foundry.
-These can either be used to resurrect dead Ferrichor, or become entirely new beings.
+Caminus is also a highly skilled blacksmith.

 Traits: Caminus is old and wise, with a strong moral compass.